biolab/orange2/docs/widgets/rst/regression/regressiontreegraph.rst

 Description
 -----------

 This widget shows a regression tree.
-It is quite similar to the one for classification tree, so please see the documentation for `Classification Tree Graph <../Classify/ClassificationTreeGraph.htm>`_.
+It is quite similar to the one for classification tree, so please see the documentation for :ref:`Classification Tree Graph`.